whash123/Covid_Vaccinations_Analysis/README.md

 ## 3) Adjusted vaccination progress and projecting the end of Covid!

+Now, using our summary chart, we know how many total vaccinations per hundred citizens they have been able to administer, and we know how long they have been vaccinating their citizens for, with the "vaccination_day_number" variable, so we can find the straight-line average number of vaccinations per 100 people for each country per day.
+As stated before, some countries that started vaccinating early will have higher numbers today than those that were behind, but those same countries could be progressing at a faster rate.
+Let's have a look.

+This function below will allow us to create a treemap, using the new "world" column as a parent to each of the continents where the countries are grouped.
+You can pass the minimum population to be included in this chart (again, countries with fewer people skew higher on the population adjusted metrics) and whether or not you want to see the per-hundred vaccinations data as total / final-date or average per day they have been vaccinating.

 ```
 total_vacc_df['average_daily_percent_vaccinated'] = round(total_vacc_df['total_per_hundred'] / total_vacc_df['days_since_starting'], 4)
 total_vacc_df['world'] = 'world'